nikhilcramakrishnan/nikhilcramakrishnan/README.md

 Hi there! 👋

-I'm an aspiring Machine Learning Engineer with a strong passion for applying Artificial Intelligence to solve impactful real-world problems.
+I am Nikhil C R, an aspiring Machine Learning Engineer with a strong passion for applying Artificial Intelligence to solve impactful real-world problems.

 My core interests revolve around: